gblawrence03/PythonRLBot/README.md

 # RLBotPythonExample
-Currently behaves identially to the PythonExampleBot
+Currently behaves identically to the PythonExampleBot